aliirz/twitter-convowall/README.md

 # Shortened URLs

 Twitter often shortens links in search results using the [t.co](http://t.co) shortener.
 The convowall will extract these t.co links before passing them on to Embedly.
-There is a [demo page](http://lsemel.github.com/twitter-convowall/example_shorturls.html) that shows thie in action.
+There is a [demo page](http://lsemel.github.com/twitter-convowall/example_shorturls.html) that shows this in action.

 # Themes